blischalk/blischalk-jekyll/_posts/2023-04-29-zero-downatime-api-shared-secret-rotation.md

     return 'Hello, World!'
 {% endhighlight %}

-Next, we'll create a class that:
+Next, we'll create a `Secrets` class that:

 - Has a method to pull / refresh credentials from AWS Parameter Store
 - Has a method to get a secret from the object